 - By following us on Twitter, you can tag us in your posts, and we will re-tweet important information out to all of our students!

-- Find our group Georgia Tech Center for Career Discovery and Development
+- Find our group Georgia Tech Career Center

 - With a following of over 4000 students and alumni, this is a great space to post about events, job openings, or other recruiting information.

-Reach out to the appropriate student advisor(s) in the Center for Career Discovery and Development so they can promote the event to their students.
-The full list is available at http://careerdiscovery.gatech.edu/undergrad-advisors
+Reach out to the appropriate student advisor(s) in the Georgia Tech Career Center so they can promote the event to their students.
+The full list is available at http://career.gatech.edu/undergrad-advisors

 Contact the various colleges that house the majors you are interested in having attend your info session to discuss ways they can make their students aware of your event.